repyh/download-manager/README.md

 A modern, cross-platform download manager built with Electron and React.

-> ⚠️ **PREVIEW VERSION**: This application is currently in preview state and not ready for production use.
-You're welcome to download and try it out, but expect bugs and incomplete features.
+> ⚠️ **PREVIEW VERSION**: This application is currently in development state and not ready for production use.
+You're welcome to build and try it out, but expect bugs and incomplete features.
 Feedback and contributions are appreciated!

 ![Strobe Preview Screenshot](https://github.com/repyh/download-manager/blob/main/main_screenshot.png)